 1000 Books Before Kindergarten – We work in partnership with all sixteen libraries in our service area to offer this program to local families.
 This effort encourages parents to read aloud at least 1,000 books with their child(ren) before they enter kindergarten in order to help build early literacy/vocabulary skills.
 Each library offers incentives along the way and a graduation celebration upon completion.

 Born Learning Trails - Born Learning Trails are designed to help parents, caregivers and communities support early learning by helping boost children’s language and literacy skills – and encouraging families to get active.
 They are a great way to elevate awareness of early childhood education, encourage outdoor play and promote active learning in nature.
 Born Learning Trails include ten fun, activity-based learning stations.
 We have installed permanent trails in Cottonwood, Currie, Fulda, Granite Falls, Hendricks.
-Lake Wilson, Balaton and Walnut Grove, with plans to install a bi-lingual trail in Marshasll in the near future.
+Lake Wilson, Balaton and Walnut Grove, with plans to install a bi-lingual trail in Marshall in summer, 2018.
 We also have a portable version of the Trail which can be used at both indoor and outdoor events throughout the year.